gaelrenoux/gaston/README.md

         - `forced`: If `true`, this topic *must* be scheduled.
 Default is `false`.
     - `persons`: The persons to schedule.
 The following lines describe the structure of one person.
         - `name`: Name of the person.
 Must be unique among persons.
         - `weight`: A person with a higher weight counts more when calculating the global score.
-Specifically, that person's individual score will be divided by its weight, bringing them down and making the schedule optimizing more for them..
+Specifically, that person's individual score will be divided by its weight, bringing them down and making the schedule optimizing more for them.
 Default is `1`.
+        - `base-score`: You can add a starting value for this person's score.
+This is useful only in very specific situations.
+Default is `0`.
         - `absences`: An array of slot names on which this person is missing, and therefore cannot be scheduled.
 Default is empty.
         - `mandatory`: An array of topic names for which this person is mandatory: it must be present on those topics.
 Default is empty.
         - `forbidden`: An array of topic names for which this person is forbidden: it cannot be scheduled on those topics.
 Default is empty.